Skip to content

 Did you recently suffer an on-the-job injury while handling a circular saw at work in New York City?
 Circular saws, while essential in many industries, can cause serious injuries if workers lack sufficient training or safety measures.
 Defective circular saws can also cause severe injuries to operators and people nearby.

-The experienced workplace circular saw accident lawyers at The Perecman Firm, P.L.L.C., stand ready to protect your interests during a personal injury claim and work to seek the maximum compensation you deserve for the harm you suffered.
+The experienced workplace circular saw accident lawyers at The Perecman Firm, stand ready to protect your interests during a personal injury claim and work to seek the maximum compensation you deserve for the harm you suffered.

 Contact our firm today to learn more in a free case review.